 If you are just looking to beef up the sound of your TV for general TV and movie watching and perhaps occasional music listening, a soundbar or soundbar and wireless subwoofer combination may be a great choice.
 There are several quality options on the market you can find in our reviews section.

 Say you’re a movie buff and surround sound is a must.
 At that point, you need to start thinking about where all the speakers in a surround system would be placed.
-To that end, let’s take a look at factors involved with your room.
+To that end, let’s take a look at the factors involved with your room.

 Surveying your space